Justification trajectories for pension inequality in Chile (2016–2023)

 Model

-1. Research agenda: The expansion of market-based welfare is reflected in public attitudes (Busemeyer & Iversen, 2020; Lindh, 2015), helping explain support for neoliberal arrangements (Mau, 2015)
+1. Reflection of market-based welfare on public attitudes (Busemeyer & Iversen, 2020; Lindh, 2015) -> increasing support for neoliberal arrangements

 Next steps